 Conservancy Master Plan

 In 2017, the Board of Directors of the Elizabeth Park Conservancy adopted a Master Plan for Elizabeth Park.
-The Master Plan will guide development in the Park for the next 5 to 7 years.
+The Master Plan will guide development in the Park for the next five to seven years.
 The landscape architecture firm of Anne Penniman Associates LLC developed the Master Plan for the Conservancy.
 The Master Plan was funded by an Ignition Grant to the Conservancy from the Greater Hartford Arts Council, as well as supplemental grant funding from the Ethel F. Donaghue Trust for Elizabeth Park.

 For a copy of the Master Plan, contact Christine Doty at email@example.com.